top of page

 A VISIT TO New York is not complete without a stroll through Central Park.

-It has a magic unrivaled by any park we’ve visited in the world.
 That’s because it combines so many elements designed for relaxation, pleasure and enjoyment of nature.

 After John Lennon was murdered, his widow, Yoko Ono, began designing "Strawberry Fields."
 Fans come to remember, honor his memory and sometimes play a tune.